Canon FL 1200mm lens

 The Canon FL 1200mm f/11 was a super-telephoto lens marketed by Japanese optical manufacturer Canon in June 1972.
 It was the longest super-telephoto lens in the Canon FL system.

 The lens was part of a group of four convertible lenses: 400mm f/5.6, 600mm f/5.6, 800mm f/8, and the 1200mm f/11.
 The lenses were in two parts: a focusing and aperture control section which mounted directly to the camera using the Canon FL breech-lock bayonet mounting ring; and the head end, which determined the focal length of the lens.
 The control section was common to each of the four head-end sections.
 The 1200mm head end was a preset aperture type, so the lens had to be stopped down manually for exposure.

+There are three versions, the original version has 6 elements, the second and third has 7 elements.
+Only the latest version was marked with "S.S.C.", which means Super Spectra Coating.
 The original FL 1200mm is now a rare and very valuable collector's item.
-The only known existence of the entire set of the four lenses in this series is in a private collection located in Pennsylvania, USA.